pratermade/CleanSync/README.md

  * Add download functionality
  * Change UI to https://github.com/charmbracelet/bubbletea/tree/master/examples
  * Need to confirm that the destiation is a directory and not a file when trying to copy files to thier dest during the adclear command
- * BugFix, crash when there are no commercials

 ## Bugs

  * when a file is in the manifest and is not found for upload or splitting, remove it from the database and move on. not
  * need to add overall status to cli output
- * ad clear fails if filename has a: '

  ## Notes